jaystefko/react-starter/README.md

 1. Type in the console: `cd fireact`

 ## Usage
 Inside that directory, you can run several commands:

 - **yarn start**
   - _Starts the development server._

 - **yarn build**
   - _Bundles the app into static files for production._

 - **yarn test**
   - _Starts the test runner._

-- **yarn eject**
-  - _Removes this tool and copies build dependencies, configuration files
-    and scripts into the app directory.
-If you do this, you can’t go back!_

 ## Project structure (WIP)